morgendagen/riden-dongle/README.md

-# Riden Multi-Purpose WiFi Dongle Firmware
+# Riden Dongle - A Multi-Protocol Firmware for the Riden WiFi Module

 This is an alternative firmware for the Riden WiFi module that provides Modbus TCP and SCPI support as well as a web interface.